 - £40 — half price first session

 - £432 — 10% off with 6 sessions

 *I offer a limited number of discounted places based on a sliding scale depending on your circumstances so please ask if you would like to work with me but can't afford the fees above.

-- £1,000 — 10 group and 10 one to one sessions with structured psycho-educational material to de-escalate conflict over child access*
+- 12 group sessions (2 hours) and 12 one to one sessions with structured psycho-educational material to de-escalate conflict over child access